bymarcelolewin/care-assistant/README.md

 **Note:** The code is configured to use `llama3.2` by default.
 You can change the model in [app/graph/nodes.py](app/graph/nodes.py#L32) to use any Ollama model.

+All subsequent commands should be run from this `care-assistant` directory.

 **3. Create and activate virtual environment**
 ```bash
 # Create virtual environment with uv